Guidelines

 • Examples with specific configuration files:

-• For launching Weasis Dicomizer: -Dfelix.extended.config.properties=file:target/conf/ext-dicomizer.properties
+• For launching Weasis Dicomizer: -Dfelix.extended.config.properties=file:target/conf/dicomizer.json

-• Configuration from an URL: -Dfelix.extended.config.properties=https://mysite.com/weasis/conf/ext-config.properties
+• Configuration from an URL: -Dfelix.extended.config.properties=https://mysite.com/weasis/conf/config.json

 Note